 NightLight Art Activation took place on June 11th, 2021.
 Documentation of the event will be featured below.

-We acknowledge the Wadawarrung People as Traditional Owners of the land upon which we gather as a community, Geelong/Djilang.
+We acknowledge the Wadawarrung People as Traditional Owners of the land upon which we gather as a creative community, Geelong/Djilang.

 Location: Footpath in front of Omega Holistic (89 Little Malop Street)

 In humanity’s early history, symbiosis with nature was the key element of survival and prosperity.
 In our deep psyche, we still consider ourselves to be a part of this process, but civilization has put us at extreme odds with the natural world.
 We need to re-evaluate our position in nature, rediscover lost knowledge, and nurture the natural world that the human body and mind are part of.
 There is always more beneath the surface: this light installation shows micro-environments contained in a fish tank in the forms of a human head – both constructed and natural, using glass, plastic, water, and air.
 The background projection reflects energy and growth.

 Location: The vacant space at 2 James Street (formerly Barwon Booksellers)

 Artists: Local artists’ films, curated by Marita Batna

 Dive into the creative realm of local video film productions to stimulate your eyes and ears.
 The program explores earthly experiences ranging from small and playful worlds to epic imaginations by screening five diverse avant-garde and experimental films made recently.
 Watch the program in 25 minutes and nominate your favorite film!

 Program and credits: